Play Lab Northwest

 My Approach in Play Lab Northwest

 Through the Play Lab approach, I integrate established therapeutic approaches such as somatic, art and play, relational, and mindfulness-based stress reduction.
-The Play Lab approach is designed specifically for children and teens that suffer from anxiety, panic, ADHD, and depression.
+The Play Lab approach is designed specifically for children and teens who suffer from anxiety, panic, ADHD, depression, behavioral problems, and attachment issues.
 Unlike many conventional therapies, the Play Lab approach does not rely exclusively on talk or other cognitive strategies.
-Through play and interaction, children and teens can experience self-discovery while learning to regulate unneeded emotional or energetic swings.
+Through play and interaction, children and teens can experience self-discovery while learning to regulate needless and harmful emotional or energetic swings.
 By working with the mind and body together through play and imagination, children and teens can build confidence and personal resilience.

 Without this playing with fantasy no creative work has ever yet come to birth.
 The debt we owe to the play of imagination is incalculable.